chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

 Reason to contribute:
- - link permanence, allows you to reference data portal links in publication with guarantee that the link will always be there
+ - link permanence
  - sharing of private datasets with collaborators
- - easy for readers to explore your dataset (with no extra work on your side - goodbye shiny!)
+ - no barrier for readers to explore your dataset
- - accesibility of your dataset through many of the popular single cell toolchains (link to an instance of the cellxgene explorer app)
+ - accesibility of your dataset in the major single cell data formats

 <br/>

+--->

 ## Basic data requirements

 <br/>